triton-inference-server/vllm_backend/README.md

 for more information.

 ## Triton Metrics
-Starting with the 24.08 release of Triton, users can now obtain partial vLLM metrics by querying the Triton metrics endpoint (see complete vLLM metrics [here](https://docs.vllm.ai/en/latest/serving/metrics.html)).
+Starting with the 24.08 release of Triton, users can now obtain specific vLLM metrics by querying the Triton metrics endpoint (see complete vLLM metrics [here](https://docs.vllm.ai/en/latest/serving/metrics.html)).
 This can be accomplished by launching a Triton server in any of the ways described above